breakintoprogram/breakintoprogram/README.md

-Hi, I’m Dean Belfield aka @breakintoprogram

-I was a games developer in the late '80s, with several games published to my name
+I was a UK games developer in the late '80s

 In my leisure time I repair, code, and blog about retro computers and peripherals